Prefer video content? Check out my YouTube video about catnip.

 Happy National Catnip Day!
 What?
 It’s a real thing.

-I am declaring today, April 20th, National Catnip Day for *ahem* reasons.
-Sure, I may be the only one celebrating it, but hopefully with some time it will catch on.
-I figure today is a great day to add to my series on catnip alternatives by sharing some information about catnip itself.
+I am declaring today, April 20th, National Catnip Day for no particular reason at all.
+Sure, my cat and I might be the only one celebrating it, but hopefully it will catch on.
+While I’ve gone over catnip alternatives like silver vine and valerian, it’s time to talk about the ‘nip itself.

 Catnip is known in scientific circles as Nepeta cataria.
 It’s in the same family as the mint plant and, much like mint, is sometimes made into tea for human consumption.
 There are other plants in the Nepeta genus that cats will also respond to so plants from the genus are often referred to as catmint.